 Polarization is the property of a transverse wave that describes its vibration direction, so that light can polarize suggests that it is a wave.
-But if a filter that blocks a ray of polarized light is turned a bit, a few photons get through at full strength, and the filter angle decides how many photons do that.
-Yet turning an obstacle that blocks wave should weaken it as a whole, not let some waves through and others not, which is more how particles behave.
-Light is sometimes like a wave and sometimes like a particle, but why?
+But if a filter that blocks a ray of polarized light is turned a bit, a few photons get through at full strength, and its angle decides how many photons do that.
+Yet turning an obstacle that blocks wave should weaken it as a whole, not let some waves through and others not, which is how particles would behave.
+Why then in this case, does light act like it is made of particles?

 The answer lies in the nature of quantum spin.
-If this spin is real, it should have a:
+If this spin occurs, it will have a:

 a.
 Rotation axis.
 Around which the spin occurs, and a